Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 <hr>

 - Strong texts are also generally bold, but to browser, they signify that the content is somewhat related to that keyword, which improves indexing.
+Strong texts are made with the help of ``<strong>``, ``</strong>`` tags.

 <hr>